Chart Color Schemes

 Cape Woolamai is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Cape Woolamai, as per the latest Census, 88.2% of dwellings were houses, with the remaining 11.7% comprising semi-detached homes, apartments, and other types.
-This compares to Non-Metro Vic., where 93.3% of dwellings were houses and 6.7% were other dwellings.
-Home ownership in Cape Woolamai stood at 38.5%, with mortgaged properties making up 40.4% and rented dwellings accounting for 21.1%.
-The median monthly mortgage repayment was $1,500, higher than Non-Metro Vic.'s average of $1,450.
-The median weekly rent in Cape Woolamai was $340, compared to Non-Metro Vic.'s $295.
-Nationally, Cape Woolamai's mortgage repayments were lower at $1,500 versus the Australian average of $1,863, and rents were also lower at $340 compared to the national figure of $375.
+In Cape Woolamai, as per the latest Census evaluation, 88.2% of dwellings were houses, with the remaining 11.7% comprising semi-detached homes, apartments, and other types.
+This compares to Non-Metro Vic.'s figures of 93.3% houses and 6.7% other dwellings.
+Home ownership in Cape Woolamai stood at 38.5%, with mortgaged properties at 40.4% and rented dwellings at 21.1%.
+The median monthly mortgage repayment was $1,500, exceeding Non-Metro Vic.'s average of $1,450.
+Meanwhile, the median weekly rent in Cape Woolamai was $340, compared to Non-Metro Vic.'s $295.
+Nationally, Cape Woolamai's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing